ropensci/roweb3/content/technotes/2020-12-17-vcr-release/index.md

 ## Documentation

 Many documentation improvements were made, much of it by Maëlle.
 Repeated parts of documentation were put into `man/rmdhunks` to be used in various places of the packages documentation.
 A new debugging vignette was created - see above section.
 In addition, a separate vignette was parsed out covering internals.

+## Get in touch

+[Get in touch](https://github.com/ropensci/vcr/issues/) if you have any questions/comments/feature requests.

 [vcr]: https://github.com/ropensci/vcr/